apache/mxnet/docs/how_to/add_op_in_backend.md

 3. `out_attrs` is a vector containing all output shapes.
 We also use `CHECK_EQ` to verify the size of the vector since there is only one output.
 4. We called macro `SHAPE_ASSIGN_CHECK` twice for mutual inference.
-One for inferring output shape from input shape, the other one is for inferring input shape from output shape.
-If there are any unequal non-zero values in the same dimension of two shapes, such as (2, 3) and (3, 3), the macro would throw an exception with a error message for shape inference.
+One for inferring the output shape from the input shape, the other one is for inferring the input shape from the output shape.
+If there are any unequal non-zero values in the same dimension of two shapes, such as (2, 3) and (3, 3), the macro would throw an exception with an error message for shape inference.
-5. At the end of the function body, we check whether the output shape is completely known by checking whether its size is greater than 0.
+5. At the end of the function body, we check whether the output shape is completely known by testing whether its size is greater than 0.
 If not, the function should return `false` to notify the caller about shape inference failure.
 6. MXNet provides a convenience function implementing the logic of mutual inference for general element-wise operators with the following interface.
 Users can instantiate this function with `n_in=1` and `n_out=1` to replace the above function `QuadraticOpShape` in operator registration (explained later).
-The function `QuadraticOpShape` is implemented here for illustration purpose only.
+The function `QuadraticOpShape` posted here is for illustration purpose only.
 ```cpp
 template<int n_in, int n_out>
 inline bool ElemwiseShape(const nnvm::NodeAttrs& attrs,